-Spinnova provides to its employees' statutory pension benefits according to standard regulatory practice in Finland.
+Spinnova has statutory pension arrangments in accordance with standard regulatory practice in Finland.
 Spinnova's post-employment benefit plans are defined contribution-based plans.
 In the defined contribution-based plans, Spinnova pays fixed contributions to a pension insurance company.
 After that, Spinnova does not have legal obligations to pay any additional amounts related to the defined contribution plans.
 The payments made on the defined contribution plans are recognised in the profit and loss statement during a financial period to which they relate.